fisher-alice/johnny-five-wiki/Joystick.md

 ```
 {
   id: A user definable id value.
 Defaults to a generated uid
-  pins: The pins defined for X and Y.
   x: -1, 1.
 READONLY
   y: -1, 1.
 READONLY
 }